gagolews/realtest/README.md

 >
 > * assertions,
 > * current behaviour that we'd like to see changed in the future,
-> * alternative yet perfectly acceptable behaviours (e.g., when outputs
+> * alternative yet perfectly acceptable practices (e.g., when outputs
 >   are platform-dependent and should remain so),
 > * requested features to be implemented in due time
 >   (e.g., as part of the monitoring of third-party